-- Backyard Favorites: Feeders with suet, sunflower seeds or peanuts.
+Backyard Favorites: Feeders with suet, sunflower seeds and peanuts.